ec-jrc/pyPoseidon/docs/index.md

 <style>body {text-align: justify}</style>

 Hydrodynamic simulations within the context of geoflows are very cumbersome.
-The process can be split into 3 stages.
+The process can be split into three stages.

 The pre-processing stage where the necessary input is prepared.
 This includes input data conversion, parameter setting and grid generation.
 The latter usually requires a manual process using dedicated software.